rutuja1302/BasicProjects/README.md

 30. Bubble Sort - Given an array,a, of size n distinct elements, sort the array in ascending order using the Bubble Sort algorithm.
 Once sorted, print number of swaps, first element and last element.
 31. Pangrams - Pangrams are sentences constructed by using every letter of the alphabet atleast once.
 Given a string as an input, determine whether it is a pangram string or not.
 32. Pattern Syntax Checker - Using Regex, we can easily match or search for patterns in a text.
 Before searching for a pattern, we have to specify one using some well-defined syntax.In this problem, You have to check whether the syntax of the given pattern is valid.
+33. Validate IP Address - This program will accept the IP address as an input string and will check whether the given string is a valid IPv4 or IPv6 address or not.